Emosapien

 Closing Thoughts

-The format doesn’t matter much — mood log, journaling app, paper habit grid — as long as it matches the client’s actual habits and the therapist reviews it.
+The format can be a mood log, journaling app, or paper habit grid, as long as it matches the client’s actual habits and the therapist reviews it.
 Clients who feel that between-session data actually gets used tend to keep tracking; clients who sense it disappears into a folder stop within a few weeks.
-Emosapien surfaces that data before each session so it doesn’t get missed.
+The platform surfaces that data before each session so it doesn’t get missed.

 Ready to transform your practice?